sourmash-bio/sourmash/doc/sourmash-sketch.md

 ```
 sourmash sketch dna -p k=21,k=31,k=51,abund metagenome.fq.gz
 ```
-to compute three abundance-weighted sketches at k=21, 31, and 51, for the given FASTQ file.
+to create three abundance-weighted sketches at k=21, 31, and 51, for the given FASTQ file.

 ### Protein sketches for genomes and proteomes